enjoy-digital/litex/doc/dataflow.rst

 Dataflow synthesis
 ##################

-Many hardware acceleration problems can be expressed in the dataflow paradigm, that is, using a directed graph representing the flow of data between actors.
+Many hardware acceleration problems can be expressed in the dataflow paradigm.
+It models a program as a directed graph of the data flowing between functions.
+The nodes of the graph are functional units called actors, and the edges represent the connections (transporting data) between them.

-Actors communicate by exchanging tokens, whose flow is controlled using handshake signals (strobe and acknowledgement).
+Actors communicate by exchanging data units called tokens.
+A token contains arbitrary (user-defined) data, which is a record containing one or many fields, a field being a bit vector or another record.
+Token exchanges are atomic (i.e. all fields are transferred at once from the transmitting actor to the receiving actor).
+The flow of tokens is controlled using handshake signals (strobe and acknowledgement).

 Actors
 ******